MrHands/SadKitty/README.md

+# SadKitty

 SadKitty is a back-up tool for content you've bought on [OnlyFans.com](https://onlyfans.com).

 Handy when said content is scheduled to disappear on _October 1st, 2021_.

 **IMPORTANT**: SadKitty cannot access content from creators you haven't subscribed to!